rasviitanen/MdMap/README.md

 </div>

-Items in MdMap are stored in a multi-dimensional linked list.
+Items in `MdMap` are stored in a multi-dimensional linked list.
 This makes it possible to achieve logarithmic search performance while allowing many threads to operate on the list in parallel.
 An effect of the multi-dimensional list is that keys are sorted, which makes this suitable for things like priority queues.
+Together with LFTT, this can handle atomic transactions in a lock-free way as well, which makes this a suitable data structure to represent graphs as well.

 ## Performance